centrahq/api-documentation/pages/03.fe-development/11.backinstock/docs.md

 ---

 [notice-box=info]
-This is a new feature allowing for automatic back-in-stock notifications.
-This feature is not to be confused with newsletter subscription with optional product data which is still available in our [`/newsletter-subscription` endpoint](https://docs.centra.com/swagger-ui/#/6.%20customer%20handling/post_newsletter_subscription__email_).
+This "Back in stock notifications" feature is not to be confused with newsletter subscription with optional product data.
+The latter is still available through our [`/newsletter-subscription` endpoint](https://docs.centra.com/swagger-ui/#/6.%20customer%20handling/post_newsletter_subscription__email_).
 Please take note of the differences between the two before starting your implementation.
 [/notice-box]